-A lot or a little?
+A Lot or a Little?

-Harker who expresses "a wicked, burning desire" for them to kiss him; in another the heroine is forced to drink from Dracula's breast.
+Parents need to know that the vampire novel that started it all is sexier, more violent, and edgier than you probably remember.
+In one scene, sexually aggressive female vampires dance seductively for Jonathon Harker who expresses "a wicked, burning desire" for them to kiss him; in another the heroine is forced to drink from Dracula's breast.
 While not described in gruesome detail, there's plenty of staking, throat slashing, biting, and blood drinking.
 Count Dracula is not the tortured romantic hero of modern-day cinema, but rather an evil monster that must be destroyed.
 Also, parents should be aware that this novel has a strong female character turned into a sexually aggressive predator, as well as unsettling descriptions of mental illness.

 DRACULA has all the necessary requirements to keep it read by each generation of horror fans.
 As well as being an excellent time capsule to turn-of-the-century England, it's a scary, intriguing under-the-covers read.
 With great horror staples like spooky howling wolves, damsels in distress, evil monsters, and a quest to destroy them it's not surprising that this is the novel that kicked off the vampire craze.
 While the myths about vampires may be familiar, don't be too shocked when this vampire is more monster and ghoul than romantic hero.